JKorf/CryptoExchange.Net/README.md

 To stop synchronizing an order book use the `Stop` method.

 ## Release notes
+* Version 3.1.0 - 08 Oct 2020
+    * Added CallResult without type parameter for calls which don't return data
+    * Added GetErrorOrResult method on CallResult to support proper nullability checking
+    * Fix for reading credentials from file
+    * Fix for setting custom base addresses in clients

 * Version 3.0.15 - 06 Oct 2020
     * Changed default ShouldCheckObjects to false to prevent spam in logging